Financial Markets Practitioner (FMP) Qualification

 Knowledge modules

-The Knowledge modules will provide the learner with the correct theoretical underpinnings and understanding of concepts in the financial markets.
+The Knowledge modules provide the learner with the correct theoretical underpinnings and understanding of concepts in the financial markets.

 ModuleNQF LevelCredits

-Introduction to Financial Markets
+Introduction to Financial Markets65

 Asset Class - Equities Securities712